Florida Spring Training 2018

 The aptly named Grapefruit League plays in Florida throughout the month of March each Spring and another league, the Cactus League, plays in Arizona

-Over time, this has resulted in the Grapefruit League and the teams now play each other throughout the month of March.
+Over time, this has resulted in the Grapefruit League Presented by Camping World and the teams now play each other throughout the month of March.
 Recently, Arizona has tempted 15 teams out west but attempts by Las Vegas to set up training camps in Nevada have come to nothing.
 As it now stands, 15 teams train in Florida and another 15 in Arizona with the Cactus League.

 Like the last couple of years, only 15 teams are playing in Florida, down from 18 in 2008 and 16 in 2009.
 The Cleveland Indians (previously playing at Winter Haven), the Los Angeles Dodgers (Vero Beach) and now the Cincinnati Reds (Sarasota) have all moved to Arizona in recent years.

 If you are used to paying upwards of $100 to watch a game then you are in for a real treat.
 Prices vary by stadium but general admission can be less than $10 and box seats are typically between $20 and $30.
 At the Atlanta Braves winter home, the Disney ESPN Wide World of Sports of Complex, tickets typically cost from $15 to $59.